 Specifies a change in the location of table space containers.
 Both the old and new container path must be specified.
 Multiple CONT\PATH lines can be provided if there are multiple container path changes to be made.
-This specification is optional if the container paths reside under the database path, in which case the paths are updated automatically.

 Note: Blank lines or lines beginning with a comment character (#) will be ignored.